“I carefully avoided telling you that I love you.”MANSION FOR MY LOVE

 There’s more.
-Done wrong, the heroine, Faine, runs away from the hero, Burke, who tracks her down, demands a real marriage, pretty much forces his way into her bed, and makes her mad with love and lust.
+Done wrong, the heroine, Faine, runs away from Burke, who tracks her down, demands a real marriage, pretty much forces his way into her bed, and makes her mad with love and lust.

 Then the brother dies.
-And there still lots of drama to come!
+And there is still lots of drama to come!
 That’s quite a bit of romantic angst to pack into a 188-page book.